SkygearIO/guides/intro/quickstart/js.md

 ## Try Skygear

-If you are interested in having a sneak peek, you can play around with Skygear using this [code snippet](https://jsfiddle.net/0bu7urc6/).
+You may try out Skygear JS SDK quickly by these two ways:

+* [JSFiddle code snippet](https://jsfiddle.net/oursky/8paqqvq4/): To take a quick sneak peek of how the API works.
+* [React scaffolding](https://github.com/SkygearIO/generator-skygear): Start with a React.js template.

 You can obtain your own server endpoints and API keys by signing up for a free Skygear account [here](https://portal.skygear.io/signup).

-If you would prefer to use your own text editor, you can use this simple React [scaffolding](https://github.com/SkygearIO/generator-skygear) and follow the guide to set up your Skygear app.

 ## Get started with JS Demo Projects